 Former Event Director: St. Mary’s Hospital

-Ray Alma, the “Papa Smurf” and “Donald Duck” of the Ink Well served as our Event Director at St. Mary’s.
-We are very happy to get to continue working with Ray as a regular Ink Well volunteer as he continues his day jobs on Our Cartoon President among other great endeavors.
+Ray Alma, the “Papa Smurf” and “Donald Duck” of the Ink Well served as our Event Director at St. Mary’s Hospital.
 Ray’s work has appeared in Mad magazine, DC Comics, and shows for Nicktoons and Showtime.
 He’s a member of the National Cartoonist Society and a recipient of the NCS Reuben Award for “Best In Magazine Illustration.”
 Ray also teaches Gesture Drawing for animators at the School of Visual Arts and has drawn for the USO at hospitals in Washington DC, Germany, Kuwait, Iraq and Afghanistan.

 Former Event Director: Bellevue Hospital